Jared Young Player Props: Cubs vs. Guardians

-The Chicago Cubs and Jared Young, who went 1-for-4 with a triple and an RBI last time in action, take on Cal Quantrill and the Cleveland Guardians at Wrigley Field, Friday at 2:20 PM ET.
+On Saturday, Jared Young (on the back of going 2-for-3 with a triple and two RBI) and the Chicago Cubs play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 7:15 PM ET.

-In his last game, he went 1-for-4 with a triple and an RBI against the Phillies.
+In his last game, he strung together two hits (going 2-for-3 with a triple and two RBI) against the Guardians.

 Jared Young Game Info & Props vs. the Guardians